 Plant pots made of plastic and other materials can be recycled if they are in good condition.
 You can find plant pot recycling centers near you or online.

 Before taking your plant pot to the recycling center, remove any dirt, plants, or water from the pot.
+To make the cleaning process easier, you might want to invest in a Fiskars FiberComposite Soil Scoop, which is perfect for scooping out residual soil from your pots before recycling.
 The recycling center will test the pot for lead and other hazardous materials.

 If it is safe, the plant pot will be melted down and turned into new products like asphalt or roofing shingles.
 Recycling plant pots helps reduce wastefulness and helps the environment by creating new products that can be used again and again.